The Second Look: the Garden Wall at Brookgreen Gardens

 • an avenue—where a double row of trees, their crowns touching, line a path or street

-Continue reading “Trees Places”
+Continue reading “Tree Places”

 Waiting without an agenda